 Returning to the main floor and the hub of all the activity, we took a stroll through the art gallery and marveled at the library (with the most exceptional collection of Canadian literature).

-Dining at The Fogo Island Inn
+Fogo Island Inn Restaurant

 Top Service: I have to share this story as a testament to the great service at the Inn.
 At our first breakfast, my daughter asked for orange juice, but our server explained that they only had juices made from local berries.
 The following day, low and behold, orange juice had magically appeared on the menu just for her (although of course by now, she had become a big fan of the berry juice).

-Things to do at the Fogo Island Inn
+Things to Do at The Inn

 Outside of all the other wonderful activities at the Fogo Island Inn, the highlight for my kids was to spend hours parkouring on the giant boulders outside.

 My husband and daughter have a travel tradition that apparently has been shared by other past guests of the Inn — the polar bear swim.
 Finding a calm bay just down from the hotel, these two took their icy plunge and followed it up by a well deserved warm-up in the rooftop hot tubs.
 Clearly, it’s not for everyone — certainly not for me, but they wouldn’t miss it.